 - 1.12.
 Economy has two sub-priorities: - To provide the right conditions and sufficient land in appropriate locations to help diversify and strengthen the economic base of South East Lincolnshire to meet the needs of existing businesses, to attract new businesses and sources of employment, and to maximise the potential historic and environmental assets can have for sustainable tourism. - To protect a mutually-supportive hierarchy of vibrant self-contained town centres and secure their enhancement by promoting an appropriate mix and scale of retail, leisure and other town centre uses and by maximising opportunities for regeneration. - 1.13.
-The business floor space has increased and allocated land continues to be developed.
-This is positive and counters the negative news of the state of the country.
-Retail floor space is unchanged.
-However, the vacancy rate of retail premises has risen since last year and is above the level in 2011 when the plan period began.
-The Government changes to the use classes order have been in force for a while but it is unknown if vacancy would be worse had the changes not occurred.

-1.14.
-Although business appears confident retailing appears to be less so and this must be kept in mind as a weak town centre undermines civic confidence and tourism.
+The business floor space has decreased owing to the use changing to residential on two non-allocated sites.
+However, allocated land continues to be developed with four sites under construction that should be reported as complete next year.
+Retail floor space in the town centre has contracted slightly owing to a change of use to sui generis.
+This is inconsequential.
+Out of town retail has grown.
+The vacancy rate of retail premises in the town centre has risen by one percent since last year, which was a rise on the year before and is above the level in 2011 when the plan period began.
+The Government changes to the use classes order have been in force for a while but it is unknown if vacancy would be worse had these changes not occurred. - 1.14.
+Although business appears confident retailing appears to be less so and this must be kept in mind as a weak town centre, illustrated by vacancy rate, undermines civic confidence and tourism.

 Issue Policy/i Comments

 es

 EMPLOYMENT

-Total amount of additional (net and 7 & 8 B8 3875 sqm gross.
-3191 net
+Total amount of additional (net and 7 & 8 B2 1276 sqm gross1974sqm net

-gross) completed employment floor
+gross) completed employment floor E 611 sqm gross. -163.4 sqm net

 space by type

-Available allocated employment land Area Allocated Allo
+Available allocated employment land Area Allocated Allocated area

 with and without planning permission in Local Plan remaining (Ha)

 (Ha)

 BO001 4.3 3.59

-BO006 18.0 17.00
+BO006 18.0 15.83

 BO008 2.5 2.50

-KI001 15.4 14.21
+KI001 15.4 9.49

 SU001 2.6 2.60

 SU003 0.2 0.20

+Issue Policy/i Comments

+es

-Total 43.0 40.10
+Total 43.0 34.21

-Loss of employment land by type to 0.12 Ha
+Loss of employment land by type to 0.91 Ha to C3

-other uses
+other uses 0.40 Ha to retail

 RETAIL

-Amount of NEW floor space for retail 24, 25 0 sq m
+Amount of NEW floor space for retail 48 sqm gross -70sqm net

 uses within existing centres & 26

-Vacancy rates for retail use within 24, 25 16% (13% last year and 10% in 2011)
+Vacancy rates for retail use within 24, 25 17% (10% in 2011)

 existing centres & 26

-Amount of new 'out of centre' retail 24, 25 0 sq m
+Amount of new 'out of centre' retail Amount of new 'out of centre' retail 24, 25 2353 sqm gross 2318sqm net

 floorspace created & 26